Stabilis-Labs/c9-shape-liquidity-getter/README.md

 - `ValidationError`: For invalid input parameters
 - `ComponentError`: For issues with the C9 component
-- `NFTError`: For NFT-related issues
+- `NFTError`: For Shape Liq NFT-related issues
 - `DataError`: For data format issues
 - `NetworkError`: For API request failures